astibal/pplay/README.md

 ```

 As you might see this gives to your hands power to export existing payload with --export and modify it on the fly as you want.
 You can make a string templates from it and just paste values as desired, or you can write even quite complex code around!

+# More details #
+PPlay forgets everything about original IP addresses.
+It's because you will be testing it in your lab testbed.
+Only thing it will remember is the the destination port, for server side pplay it's important, meaning the port where it should *listen* for incoming connections.
+But that's really it.

+Client-side pplay will connect to the server-side.
+Once connected, you will see on one side green hex data and on the other yellow hex data.
+For HTTP, the client-side would be typically green, since HTTP comes with the request first.
+On the line above green hex data you will also see e.g. "[1/2] (in sync) offer to send -->".
+In sync is important here.
+Those data should be sent now according to pcap.
+If you see yellow data, that side is not on it's turn, and you will not see also "(in sync)" above them.

+Yellow or green, pplay will act on behalf of you by default in 5 seconds => green data will be sent.
+Hint: you can set --noauto, or --auto <big_seconds> program argument to change autosend feature.
+This feature could be also toggled on/off during the operation with "i" command shortcut.

+## Commands ##
+Below hex data (green or yellow), there is some contextual help for you: pplay is waiting for your override action to it's default -- autosend.
+At the time being, you can enter:

+    "y" or hit <enter> to send data
+    "s" to skip them
+    "c" to send CR only
+    "l" to send LF only
+    "x" to send CR+LF characters
+    "i" to disable/enable autosend feature
+    "r" command to replace content of the payload with something else.
+        It does have 'vi'-like syntax: r/POST/GET/0 will replace string "POST" with "GET".
+        Trailing number means max. number of replacements, 0=all

+## Data sources ##
+PPlay also supports smithproxy output, just use --smcap instead of --pcap argument option.
+You can wrap the traffic into SSL, just use --ssl option.
+With smithproxy together, pplay is quite powerful pair of tools: you can easily replay "decrypted" smcap file from smithproxy and wrap it again into SSL to further test.

+Hint: Smithproxy it's SSL mitm proxy written by me in C/C++, faking certificate subject.
+It utilizes iptables TPROXY target.
+SSL traffic is signed by local CA and plaintext is logged into files.

 # Requirements #
 Tool doesn't have too requirements.
 You have to have installed scapy and colorama python packages.